 First, get away from distractions for a few minutes and imagine your ideal life situation.
 What do you value most?
 What is most important to you?
 A few guiding questions:

-- What role does money play in your life?
+What role does money play in your life?
 What is your estimated net income you’d need to achieve your ideal lifestyle?
-(It doesn’t have to be 6 or 7 figures!)

-- Do you like working on projects that require you to constantly work with clients or would you prefer to create your own product that you can sell from home, without having to worry about client deadlines or deliverables.
+Do you like working on projects that require you to constantly work with potential customers or would you prefer to create your own products or services that you can sell from home, without having to worry about client deadlines or deliverables?

 Step 3: Pinpoint where your skills, life goals, and passions intersect

-Now that you’ve mapped out your skills and some life ambitions, it’s time for the final piece of the puzzle: figuring out what you’re passionate about!
+Now that you’ve mapped out your skills and some life ambitions, it’s time for the final piece of the puzzle: uncovering your passion.
 And if you’re not sure what you’re passionate about, don’t worry.
 Instead, think about what things make you curious to learn more.

 This could intersect with your previous work experience, but it could also look like a complete departure.
 Write down a list of 10 things that fill you with excitement or get you itching to ask more questions.
 These could be industries (virtual reality, social impact work, etc.), skills (teaching others, helping businesses become successful, etc.), or anything else in between.

 Claudia uses the Japanese concept called ‘Ikigai’ when chatting with future business owners who are finding a niche.
 Ikigai refers to your “reason for being” and falls at the intersection of your passion, your mission, your profession, and your vocation.

-If you’ve been following along, you should have a substantial list of your skillsets, your values, and your passions.
+If you’ve been following along, you should have a substantial list of your skills, your values, and your passions.
 From there, a few possible business ideas may be emerging.
 If not, don’t worry—the next few sections should be enough to get you churning out ideas and narrowing down your options.

-Step 4: Identify your niche and your ideal client
+Step 4: Identify your niche market and your target audience

-Before we jump into the actual type of business you should start (service-based, digital product, etc.), let’s spend a moment mapping out your ideal client as well as what unique value you can provide to them that nobody else can.
+Before we jump into the actual type of business you should start (service-based, digital product, etc.), let’s spend a moment mapping out your ideal client as well as what unique value you can provide to solve their pain points.

-Claudia has a fantastic 5 question process she uses to help businesses figure out who their client is and why that client should work with them…
+Claudia has a fantastic five question process she uses to help businesses figure out who their client is and why that client should work with them aka market research.

-- Who do you love to work with?
+Who do you love to work with?
 Businesses?
 Individuals?
 Agencies?
 Startups?
-Decide on a specific niche of businesses and focus your strategy around appealing to that specific type of customer.
-You can always expand later, but focusing around the needs of one specific persona is the best way to get started and build a business that a niche group of customers love
+Decide on a specific business niche and focus your marketing strategy around appealing to that specific type of customer.
+You can always expand later, but focusing around the needs of one specific persona is the best way to get started and build a business idea that a group of customers love.

-- What are their goals and ambitious?
+What are their goals and ambitions?
 Their hopes and aspirations?
 Their challenges and worries?
 Their problems and needs?
 Talk to one of your old clients and hear about their specific needs!

-- This relates to the benefits and success stories we spoke about in the first paragraph.
+This relates to the benefits and success stories we spoke about before.

 Nathan Lively is a Teachable instructor and the founder of Sound Design Live, a business that helps people succeed in the audio industry.
 Nathan spent over a decade in the audio engineering field before deciding to start his own venture.
 Looking at his skills and the major problems he had worked hard to overcome throughout his career, he realized he could deliver significant value by focusing specifically on people trying to build careers in the audio industry (a field in which he had deep expertise).
 By helping people in a niche that he himself had years of experience in, he was able to build a clear client profile and solve for a very specific need.